-8.5 As can be seen from Table 3, there is no under supply [shortfall8] relative to the annual average housing requirement for the period 2011/12 to 2017/18.
-Completions in this period are approximately 40% higher than the sum of the

-8 Shortfall is taken to mean an under supply against the average per annum requirement for the current plan period.

-- 8.6 There has additionally been consideration of any under supply between 2006/07 and 2010/11, which represents the period from the commencement of the South East Plan (now revoked) to the start of the plan period for the Local Plan.
+- 8.5 As can be seen from Table 3, there is no under supply [shortfall9] relative to the annual average housing requirement for the period 2011/12 to 2019/20.
+Completions in this period are just over 40% higher than the sum of the annualised requirement for this period.
+Therefore, if solely considering under supply from the plan period, there would be no addition to the requirement as there is a positive balance for Northern Test Valley. - 8.6 There has additionally been consideration of any under supply between 2006/07 and 2010/11, which represents the period from the commencement of the South East Plan (now revoked) to the start of the plan period for the Local Plan.
 This is to recognise the approach in national policy of significantly boosting the supply of housing and to ensure a robust position. - 8.7 Table 4 compares the completions to the annual average requirement (taken from the South East Plan) for the period 2006/07 to 2010/11 for Northern Test Valley.